 On a personal level, there are many ways people can support the Manta Trust’s objectives.
 If someone wants to interact with mantas or other marine life, Stevens recommends researching reputable operators rather than going with the first or cheapest you find.
 To make them easier to find, look out for operators recommended or supported by charities.
 The Manta Trust also has a How to Swim with Manta Rays guide available in 17 languages and offers people the opportunity to support them financially by adopting a manta.

 The Manta Trust itself has learnt numerous lessons over its ten-year history that could be applied elsewhere.
-Stevens explains one of the biggest the organisation learnt early on is that a problem is never entirely fixed: “if you let your guard down or if you don't have a plan in place to continue specific research or conservation objectives, a lot of work can be wasted and so having a long-term strategic plan to tie everything together is key.”
+Stevens explains one of the biggest the organization learnt early on is that a problem is never entirely resolved.
+“If you let your guard down or don’t have a plan in place to continue specific research or conservation objectives, a lot of work can be wasted, so having a long-term strategic plan to tie everything together is key.”

-Ultimately, he believes it’s about bringing people together to focus not on individuals or organisations but on common goals.
-“I’m not the best at a lot of things but one of the things I’m quite good at and most proud of is getting people to work together.
-I could list off things we’ve achieved as an organisation but none of that would be possible without all the people involved.
-If I died tomorrow, I know the Manta Trust will continue because it’s not about any individual, it’s an organisation and group legacy is more important than that of any figurehead.”
+Ultimately, he believes it’s about bringing people together to focus not on individuals or organizations but on common goals.
+“I’m not the best at plenty of things, but one of the things I’m excellent at and most proud of is getting people to work together.
+I could list off things we’ve achieved as an organization, but none of that would be possible without all the people involved.
+If I die tomorrow, I know the Manta Trust will continue because it’s not about any individual.
+It’s an organization, and group legacy is more important than that of any figurehead.”

 Photo: Manta Trust